The story so far

 His successful venture continued into 2007 as the pair won the opening five rounds of the FSTi to clinch the series with two events remaining.

 In 2008 Martin linked up again with Wilson and the pair competed at the Stobart M-Sport Ford Rally Team until Wilson called time on his full-time driving career at the end of 2011.

 A year co-driving Khalid Al-Qassimi at the Abu Dhabi Citroën Total WRT followed in 2013, before he joined forces with former SWRC title winner Craig Breen for a Peugeot-backed campaign in 2014 that netted third place in the European Championship.

 An expanded programme in 2015 also included a WRC2 season in the 208 T16 car, but they enjoyed more success in the European Championship, taking three wins on the way to the runner-up spot.

 Martin returned to the premier category in 2016 with a number of appearances alongside Breen in a DS 3 World Rally Car with the Abu Dhabi Total World Rally Team.
 The pair impressed, and a stunning podium in Finland helped secure a works Citroën contract for the French manufacturer’s return to the WRC in 2017.

 Six fifth place finishes from 11 rounds meant Martin and Breen stayed with Citroën’s frontline squad in 2018.
 But when the Irishman lost his drive with the French squad, Martin joined Elfyn Evans at M-Sport Ford for 2019.

-After finishing fifth in the standings, Martin and Evans moved to Toyota Gazoo Racing in 2020 and finished second in the championship on two occasions and will be desperate to go one better in 2023.
+After finishing fifth in the standings, Martin and Evans moved to Toyota Gazoo Racing in 2020.
+The pair have now finished second in the championship on two occasions and will be desperate to go one better in 2023.